 The chief clerk shall employ, upon the recommendation of the employment committee and subject to the approval of the speaker, all other house employees; the hours of duty and assignments of all house employees shall be under the chief clerk's directions and instructions, and they may be dismissed by the chief clerk with the approval of the speaker.
 The speaker shall sign and the chief clerk shall countersign all payrolls and vouchers for all expenses of the house and appropriately transmit the same.
-The assistant chief clerk shall exercise the duties, powers and prerogatives of the chief clerk in the event of the chief clerk's death, illness, removal or inability to act until the chief clerk's successor shall be elected.
+In the event of the chief clerk's death, illness, removal or inability to act, the speaker may appoint an acting chief clerk who shall exercise the duties and powers of the chief clerk until the chief clerk's successor shall be elected.